-Backlog totaled 4,945 units and approximately \$1.8 billion at December 31, 2013 compared to backlog of 4,979 units and approximately \$1.7 billion at December 31, 2012.
+Backlog totaled 5,475 units and approximately \$2.1 billion at December 31, 2014 compared to backlog of 4,945 units and approximately \$1.8 billion at December 31, 2013.
 Backlog, which represents homes sold but not yet settled with the customer, may be impacted by customer cancellations for various reasons that are beyond our control, such as the customer's failure to obtain mortgage financing, inability to sell an existing home, job loss or a variety of other reasons.
 In any period, a portion of the cancellations that we experience are related to new sales that occurred during the same period, and a portion are related to sales that occurred in prior periods and therefore appeared in the opening backlog for the current period.
-Expressed as the total of all cancellations during the period as a percentage of gross sales during the period, our cancellation rate was approximately 15% in both 2013 and 2012, and 14% in 2011.
-During each of 2013, 2012 and 2011, approximately 6% of a quarter's opening backlog balance cancelled during the fiscal quarter.
+Expressed as the total of all cancellations during the period as a percentage of gross sales during the period, our cancellation rate was approximately 15% in each of 2014, 2013 and 2012.
+Additionally, during each of 2014, 2013 and 2012, approximately 6% of a reporting quarter's opening backlog balance cancelled during the fiscal quarter.
 We can provide no assurance that our historical cancellation rates are indicative of the actual cancellation rate that may occur in future periods.
-Other than those units that are cancelled, we expect to settle substantially all of our December 31, 2013 backlog during 2014.
+Other than those units that are cancelled, we expect to settle substantially all of our December 31, 2014 backlog during 2015.
 See "Risk Factors" in Item 1A and "Seasonality" in Item 7 of this Form 10-K.

-Further discussion of settlements, new orders and backlog activity by homebuilding reportable segment for each of the last three years can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 of this Form 10-K.
+Further discussion of settlements, new orders and backlog activity by our homebuilding reportable segment for each of the last three years can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 of this Form 10-K.